Earthcomputer/clientcommands/README.txt

          side time (which is the time that matters for mob spawning etc.) is unaffected.
          `/ctime mock` is intended for builders to inspect their builds at different times of day.
+/cvw - (upcoming: 1.1) starts or stops a Client Virtual World (CVW).
+A CVW is basically a copy
+       of the world from the previous server, except you have cheats enabled.
+This could be useful e.g. for testing out contraptions in creative mode.